 Chlorine and Chloramines are disinfecting agents added to control microbes that otherwise could cause waterborne diseases or other water quality concerns.
 Most waster systems in Illinois are required by law to add either chlorine or chloramines.
-Levels well in excess of the MCL could cause irritation of the eves or nose in some people.

-Fluoride- Fluoride is added to the water supply to help promote strong teeth.
-The Illinois Department of Public Health recommends an optimal fluoride level of 0.9 mg/L to 1.2 mg/L.
+Levels well in excess of the MRDL could cause irritation of the eyes or nose in some people.
+The value reported reflect multiple locations in the service area.
+Fluoride - Fluoride is added to the water supply to help promote strong teeth.
+The Illinois Department of Public Health recommends a fluoride level of 0.7 mg/L.